donuorri/lindbscan/README.md

 This reference implementation was developed with the Qt Framework 5.2.
-To compile the source code simply install the Qt Framework 5.2 (or above) and its dependencies, then use the qmake tool, or the IDE Qt Creator to build the sources listed in the project file FFDBC_Demo.pro.
+To compile the source code simply install the Qt Framework 5.2 (or above) and its dependencies, then use the qmake tool, or the IDE Qt Creator to build the sources listed in the project file Lin-DBSCAN_Demo.pro.
 This project was developed and tested on Ubuntu Linux 14.04, but it should compile just fine on the other platforms supported by the Qt Framework.